 Like nearly every other aspect of life, student loans were thrown into a whirlwind when COVID-19 began to spread across the country early last year.
 Fortunately, those that are still repaying their federal loans were given a reprieve.
 Under the CARES Act, federal student loan payments and interest accrual was suspended beginning in March 2020.
-This suspension was set to expire at the end of January but the Biden administration announced that will remain in effect through September 2021.
+This suspension will remain in effect through Aug.
+31, 2022.

-The most recent relief act did not extend these benefits so federal student loans will go back into repayment in February.
-It’s possible that the new administration will push for more federal student loan relief but in the meantime, those with outstanding federal student loans should expect to begin repayment when the calendar turns to February.
+It’s possible that the federal government will push for more student loan relief but in the meantime, those with outstanding federal student loans should expect to begin repayment when the calendar turns to September.

 What should I do if I cannot make my payments when the payment pause ends?

 If you were financially impacted by the pandemic or for other reasons you will not be able to make your payments, you still have options:

 - You can apply for income based repayment plans, which will adjust your monthly payment amount to an amount you can afford based on your current income.